 Treatises and periodicals in the Law Library's collection are arranged according to the Library of Congress classification system.
 Most government publications are arranged by their special government documents number.
 Please ask for assistance at Circulation or Reference if an item cannot be located.

 In order to make it easier to located frequently used primary and secondary materials, the library maintains a Subject and Title Location Guide.

 Members of the law school community may recommend books and other materials for purchase by filling out an online Book Purchase Recommendation Form.

-The current editions of the Code of Federal Regulations (CFR) and the Federal Register are in the federal section on the first floor.
-A complete set of all prior years of both the Federal Register and CFR is located in the Microform Room and on HeinOnline.
+The current editions of the Code of Federal Regulations (CFR) and the Federal Register are in the federal section on the second floor.
+A complete set of all prior years is available on HeinOnline.